Skip to content

 Config files under .archcore/ (settings.json, .sync-state.json) are allowed through because they are managed by the CLI, not by the agent.

-When you update a document (via update_document), the plugin reads the relation graph from .sync-state.json and finds every document that is implements, extends, or depends_on the one you just changed.
+When you update a document (via update_document), the plugin reads the relation graph from .sync-state.json and finds every document linked through one of the three structural relations — implements, extends, or depends_on.
 Each one becomes a cascade hint — a gentle warning that it may now be out of step with its source of truth.
+The check intentionally does not follow related — that relation is associative, not structural, so changes don’t propagate through it.

 Example: